What are trigger points?

 Trigger point injections make the adjustment last longer which means a speedy process for you to get out of pain and on your way to doing what you love without discomfort.

 Trigger Point Injections take 2-3 minutes each visit and make the world of difference for the outcome of your success.

 The needle is very small, it’s a small sting if you even feel it, and you barely bleed at all, if any.

 How many trigger point injections do I need?

 The team at Scott Wagner Integrated Medicine determines the number of trigger point injections you need based on the number of trigger points found during your initial consultation.
 However, your medical provider may perform multiple trigger point injections in one visit.

-For long-term pain relief, the team may recommend a series of trigger point injections, as well as chiropractic care, physical rehabilitation, or intravenous (IV) therapy.
+For long-term pain relief, the team may recommend a series of trigger point injections, physical rehabilitation, or intravenous (IV) therapy.